 125 pounds of recycled paper

 At Eve’s Garden we have based all of our research on the employment of the standard adobe building system of the American Southwest.
 Therefore we make several manageable-sized bricks and either mortar them, or dry-stack and surface bond, as has been done with adobe for 3000 years.
 Our mortars have a phenomenal affinity for our bricks and we have had great success with plastering without the use of stucco net wire.
-Even greater success has been obtained by dry stacking the bricks and using our mortar as a surface bonding agent.
 Following sound building practices such as perimeter foundation and load distributing bond beams, along the line of the approved building code for adobe brick construction, yields a strong, energy efficient, super insulated (R40 per foot of thickness) building system.

 Architecture and Safety